armjal/librewards-offline/README.md

 - Unit tests for views (Activity and Fragments)
 - Potentially split out functionality within views further into separate modules.
 This seems to be what the MVVM architecture solves - where it makes sense to split the majority of logic within views into separate modules
 - Create repository with Librewards - Online

-## Commits
-Throughout the history, conventional commits were used as an aim to provide further context to changes and understand quicker what constitutes as: refactor, feature, and improvement, or a task.